jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

 update_progress_df | Updates progress data frame for process managment. gather_logs | Gathers logs for a tile after a processing step is completed. generate_water_masks | Generates sea and inland water masks for a tile. apply_mask | Applies water mask(s) (sea and/or in-lane water) to a raster file.
-Called for each final raster output.
+Called for each raster output.
 Default is to apply neither of the two mask.

 [\[to top\]](#modules)